debasis009-deb/hand_sign_language/README.md

 Open your browser and navigate to `http://127.0.0.1:5000`.
 Allow camera permissions when prompted.

+## ⚠️ Limitations

+- Real-time accuracy may drop in poor lighting conditions
+- Similar gestures can sometimes be misclassified
+- Model trained on Sign MNIST, so real-world generalization is limited

 ## 🧠 Training Your Own Model

 If you want to train the model from scratch, you will need the Sign MNIST dataset: